epoirierIRD/Somlit_rbr_toolbox/README.md

 *![Last Commit](https://img.shields.io/github/last-commit/epoirierIRD/Somlit_rbr_toolbox)*
 ## Description

 This GitHub repository holds python functions to process RBR Maestro CTD data collected at SOMLIT observatory in Plouzané, France.
-It can be adapted to other SOMLIT sites.
+It is meant to be adaptable to other SOMLIT sites and to be used by the whole SOMLIT community.

 The aim is to provide [SOMLIT](https://www.somlit.fr/) community a list of functions to help process RBR CTD data according to SOMLIT standards.
 It could useful if your SBE CTD is in calibration and is temporary, perhaps definitely replaced by a RBR Maestro.
 CTD is deployed in shallow water (< 10m depth) off a quay.

 The functions are based on [pyRSKtools](https://docs-static.rbr-global.com/pyrsktools/index.html) free library developped by RBR.
+Use pyRSKtools version 1.1.2 (oct.
+2025).

 It has been developped at the European Institute for Marine Studies (IUEM), Plouzané, France.
+Specifications have been drawn up by Emilie Grossteffan and Peggy Rimmelin-Maury, active members of the SOMLIT community.
+Code has been written by Etienne Poirier, IRD instrumentalist engineer, non SOMLIT member.
+Be aware that it is a code written by a non-IT engineer with all the cons that this implies.

 It is open-source to encourage colleagues from oceanographic research laboratories use it and contribute.
+The author would like to thank Mathieu Dever, RBR chief scientist for sharing his code and tutorials especially on RBR CODA data processing.

 ## Contents